annwanjiku/financial_transactions_analysis/README.md

-# FINANCIAL TRANSACTIONS ANALYSIS
+# Financial transaction analysis

-I analysed financial transactions over an year in the period of march 2023- march 2024
+Financial transactions analysed for the period of march 2023- march 2024
 # Problem:
-To correctly determine whether they are using their money(money out) in the right way based on their income (money in)
+To correctly determine whether money out balances money in
 # Solution:
 Used python and its libraries to give results of money in, money out and ledgers progress both visually and non-visually.
 # Data interpretation: